rrhodeswebdev/expense-tracker/NOTES.md

 For handling the currency aspects of the App, I used the `Decimal` type and module.
 This is a good choice for handling currency because it avoids the precision issues that can arise with floating point numbers.
+As far as extending to other currencies besides USD, I would probably add an option the user can set at a global level, and then use that in parallel with `Number.Currency.number_to_currency/2` to format it.